-1 U.S. Access Board Accessibility Standards.
+&lt;sup>1 U.S. Access Board Accessibility Standards.

--- an assessment of the impact of actual and projected public use on the resources, ecosystems and public enjoyment of the area with particular attention to portions of the area threatened by overuse; and,

--- an assessment of the physical, biological and social carrying capacity of the area with particular attention to portions of the area threatened by overuse in light of its resource limitations and its classification under the master plan.
+- -- an assessment of the impact of actual and projected public use on the resources, ecosystems and public enjoyment of the area with particular attention to portions of the area threatened by overuse; and, - -- an assessment of the physical, biological and social carrying capacity of the area with particular attention to portions of the area threatened by overuse in light of its resource limitations and its classification under the master plan.

 Carrying capacity assessments are prescribed throughout this document.
-Fulfilling this requirement must include establishing desired conditions; indicators; thresholds for resource, social and managerial conditions; monitoring; and adaptive management.
+Fulfilling this requirement must include desired conditions and associated indicators for specific attributes; thresholds for resource, social and managerial conditions; monitoring; and adaptive management.
 Levels of time and resources to fulfill this commitment should be proportional to the significance of impacts.

 Carrying capacity has been a concept for determining how many people could use a given recreational setting before impacts are unacceptable.
-However, establishing a number of visitors is only one strategy to protect resources and experiences, while allowing for recreational use.
-Additional visitor use management strategies exist, including, but not limited to, changing visitor behavior, modifying where and when use occurs, or building facilities that can accommodate heavy use.
+Establishing a number of visitors is one strategy to protect resources and experiences, while allowing for recreational use.
+Visitor use management actions include site management and engineering, information and education, and regulations and enforcement.